SECURE 2.0 Act: What you should know

 Not yet at retirement age?
 Worry not, SECURE 2.0 has some updates for you too as you plan ahead for your golden years.
 Here’s what you need to know:

-• Student loan debt: Certainly a hot topic of the past few years, SECURE 2.0 makes it possible for employers to add an extra incentive to paying off your student loans.
+- Student loan debt: Certainly a hot topic of the past few years, SECURE 2.0 makes it possible for employees to save for retirement while paying off student loans.
 Beginning in 2024, employers will be able to “match” the payments you make to student debt by contributing a matching payment to your retirement account.

 We’re here to help